njall/Orctrix/README.md

 ### Benefits

-+ Highlight aspects of work not captured by a 'traditional' CV
-+ Easier to consume for employers
-+ Easier to consume for funders
+By wrapping your citations in narrative text, you can explore aspects of your work&mdash;its origins, aims, and pathways&mdash;that are not captured by traditional CVs.
+Moreover, it provides potentional collaborators, funders and employers with an intuitive and visually appealing introduction to you and your work.

 ## Requirements